KOSASIH/PromoteOneself/README.md

 ## Description:
 The PromoteOneself plugin is built for Minecraft Spigot versions 1.8/1.12.
 This plugin enables server administrators to set a series of targets for player to achieve in order to gain rewards, such as rank-ups; the plugin is configured so that, when a player meets a target, the plugin can runs a set of commands as defined in the config.yml file.
 Targets are composed of aims; a player achieves a target upon completing all aims that are part of the target.
 As players achieve more targets, they work their way up the 'promotion tree' until they achieve the last target.

-This plugin also has integration with the 'Valut' plugin and the 'PlayerPoints' plugin.
+This plugin is compatible with the 'Vault' plugin and the 'PlayerPoints' plugin.
+There are currently no known incompatibility issues.

 ## Debug Information --- to be removed ---:
 --- This plugin curuently contains a number of debug commands; these should be removed before the plugin is built as they are a security problem.
 This plugin is made using eclipse; the .classpath file is excluded from this repository so should should be recreated ---

---- Extra information is currently in the PromoteOneself/commands.txt file, but it is outdated ---

 ## License:
 This plugin is under a MIT license (see the LICENSE file for the full license).